What are your growth goals for the year?

 Activities in this plan include:

 - Joining a leads group

 - Cold emailing

 - Attending trade shows or sponsoring a booth

-The brand-building and marketing plan focus on establishing name recognition, building credibility and gaining awareness.
+The marketing plan focus on establishing name recognition, building credibility and gaining awareness.
 Different companies deploy this plan in different ways.

 Almost all have some kind of an online presence but the other activities you deploy with this plan will vary.
 A smaller budget may focus on a website and a few social media accounts and a more robust budget may include advertising (online, print) or earned media through publicity.

 The goal is to build and maintain presence so if a potential new client is searching for a company like yours, they will find you.
 And remember, how you execute on this plan – the action plans for each activity – matters most.

 - SEO (search engine optimization)